WalterCo/JetBrains_Homework/README.md

 ![image](https://github.com/WalterCo/JetBrains_Homework/blob/master/Summary_Orders_quantity_Revenue_Difference%20(2).png?raw=true)

-In conclusion: The main reason for the drop was the fluctuation of the exchange rate, there are some drops in Austria, Australia and New Zealand for which my recommendation would be:
+**Conclusion:** The main reason for the drop was the fluctuation of the exchange rate, there is a decrease in revenue/orders/ordered quantity in Austria, Australia and New Zealand for which my recommendation would be ad follows:

-- Check the logs and the feedbacks coming from those countries to understand why they aren't ordering.
+- Check the logs and the feedbacks coming from those countries to understand why the number of orders decreased.
 - Review the market nieche, are we trying to sell only to IT Companies?
-Even companies that use simply BI Tools need an effective ticketing system such YouTrack in Cloud.
+Even companies that simply use only BI Tools need an effective ticketing system such as **YouTrack in Cloud**.
-- Do a market test in those countries to understand what products are the most popular in the same nieche of our products and investigate on their feautures, are they doing something better?
+- Do a market research in those countries to understand what products are the most popular in the same nieche and investigate their feautures, are any of their feautures better?
 Is their tool more scalable in terms of use?
-Does it require much more expertise?
-Is it more intuitive?
+Does it requires much more expertise?
+Is it more intuitive? etc.